Graph Convolution for Re-ranking in Person Re-identification

 \subsection{Comparison with State-of-the-Art Methods}

 Table~\ref{tab:comparison} compares the proposed method to state-of-the-art re-ranking methods.
-To make a fair comparison, we reproduce the results of the most commonly used re-ranking methods, including k-reciprocal (KR)~\cite{zhong2017re}, ECN~\cite{saquib2018pose} and LBR~\cite{luo2019spectral} and compare with them under the same baseline, \textit{i.e.} BoT~\cite{luo2019bag}.
-It can be found that our $BoT\!+\!GCRV$ achieves a much better performance than the origin baseline $BoT$ by a large margin.
-Meanwhile the performance of $BoT\!+\!GCRV$ is also higher than that of other re-ranking methods in both Rank-1 and mAP, especially on the video re-ID dataset MARS, which thanks to the proposed PVG method.
-Moreover, when we integrate our $GCRV$ with $KR$, the result $BoT\!+\!GCRV\!+\!KR$ is further improved, higher than $BoT\!+\!KR$.
-This phenomenon implies that $GCRV$ can be used to complement $KR$, because our $GCRV$ involves the cross-camera information in the graph that is ignored in $KR$.

-We also list current state-of-the-art re-ID methods in Table~\ref{tab:comparison}.
-Some of them involve post-processing in their methods, such as ISP~\cite{zhu2020identity} for image-level re-ID and MGH~\cite{yan2020learning} for video-level re-ID.
-And some of them import off-the-shelf re-ranking methods, which is marked as $+$.
-We can see that most of these state-of-the-art methods with different re-ranking methods are lower than our $BoT\!+\!GCRV$ result, even our baseline $BoT$ is lower than the state of the arts.
-If we use the same SOTA features, the proposed method outperforms KR and ECN by a large margin.
-Also GCRV method could be further improved if combined with KR.
+To make a fair comparison, we reproduce the results of the most commonly used re-ranking methods under the same features.
+The proposed method outperforms reranking methods KR, ECN and LBR by a large margin.
 It is worth noticing that after re-ranking with our GCRV, the feature is still in the Euclidean space which can be easily used in downstream tasks and available for fast retrieval of massive data in real applications.